-If the Corporation or the Applicant requests that we perform additional services beyond those described above, our fee for those additional services will be based on the time which we devote to said additional services.
-Our firm's hourly rates presently range between \$210 and \$815 for lawyers and between \$110 and \$410 for legal assistants.
-The current hourly rate for A. Joseph Scott, III is \$460/hour.
-Periodic statements showing the current legal fee due will be made available for review by the Applicant and/or the Corporation upon request.
+If the Agency or the Applicant requests that we perform additional services beyond those described above, our fee for those additional services will be based on the time which we devote to said additional services.
+Our firm's hourly rates presently range between \$235 and \$885 for lawyers and between \$130 and \$400 for legal assistants.
+The current hourly rate for A. Joseph Scott, III is \$525/hour.
+Periodic statements showing the current legal fee due will be made available for review by the Applicant and/or the Agency upon request.

-In connection with the issuance of the Bonds, we typically incur significant out-of-pocket expenses, such as photocopying, shipping of documents, travel, long distance telephone calls and filing fees.
-In addition, we compile a closing transcript after the Bonds are issued is completed, which is distributed to each of the parties to the transaction and which involves additional photocopying costs and binding fees.
-Such out-of-pocket expenses are not included as part of our fee for professional legal services, and periodic statements showing the amount of such disbursements will be made available for review by the Applicant and/or the Corporation upon request.
+In connection with the issuance of the Bonds or a Straight-Lease Transaction, we typically incur significant out-of-pocket expenses, such as photocopying, shipping of documents, travel, long distance telephone calls and filing fees.
+In addition, we compile a closing transcript after the Bonds are issued or the Straight-Lease Transaction is completed, which is distributed to each of the parties to the transaction and which involves additional photocopying costs and binding fees.
+Such out-of-pocket expenses are not included as part of our fee for professional legal services, and periodic statements showing the amount of such disbursements will be made available for review by the Applicant and/or the Agency upon request.
 For your information, we have attached hereto as Schedule C our policy with respect to the recovery of client disbursements.
 The actual amount of the disbursements may be minimized by shipping documents first class mail rather than by overnight courier and by limiting the number of drafts of documents.
-Upon request, we will discuss with the Applicant or the Corporation in more detail the steps we can take to minimize disbursements.
+Upon request, we will discuss with the Applicant or the Agency in more detail the steps we can take to minimize disbursements.

-In performing our services as Bond Counsel, our primary client relationship will be with the Corporation, although the transaction will be for the primary benefit of the Applicant.
+In performing our services as Bond Counsel or Special Counsel, our primary client relationship will be with the Agency, although the transaction will be for the primary benefit of the Applicant.
 We assume that the Applicant and the other parties to the transaction will retain such counsel as they deem necessary and appropriate to represent their respective interests in the transaction.